AshCashh/University-Notes/My Second Brain/Ethernet.md

 - **Collision Detection**: If two or more stations transmit, a collision occurs and is detected by the NIC; all stations must retransmit

 ## Ethernet Error Handling
 One reason for Ethernet's low cost and scalability is its simplicity.
 It's considered a best-effort delivery system, meaning that when a frame is sent, theres no acknowledgment or verification that the frame arrived at its intended destination.
-Ethernet relies on network protocols like [[Internet Protocol Suite|TCP/IP]] to ensure reliable delivery of data.
+Ethernet relies on network protocols like [[Transmission Control Protocol & Internet Protocol Suite|TCP/IP]] to ensure reliable delivery of data.

 Ethernet also detects whether a frame has been damaged in transit.
 The error-checking code in a frame's trailer is called a Cyclic Redundancy Check (CRC) (Handled in the [[Open System Interconnection#Data Link Layer|Data Link Layer]]).
 If a frame is detected as damaged, it is simply discarded with no notification.